kratoze/many-comments/README.md

 # many-comments

-Front end for Many Comments
+Front end for Many Comments (find the backend here https://github.com/kratoze/many-comments-api)

 A Reddit-ish clone that allows a user to make posts, comment on posts, comment on comments, and upvote/downvote posts and comments.